guru6910/Interview.md/Devops/Question.md

 10. Explain staging area.

 The staging area in Git is a middle step between modifying files in your working directory and committing them to the repository.
 You can stage changes selectively, preparing them for a commit, which allows you to break down changes into smaller, more meaningful commits.
 It’s essentially a “holding” area where you can review and edit what will be included in your next commit.
+- staging area means “holding area”.
+Before the commits, where you keep your changes ready before saving them permanently.

 11. Explain Branching strategy.
 12. Explain Environmentin git.